trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 > Private keys of a KERI AID can be used to sign a variety of data.
 This includes but is not limited to logging into a website, challenge-response exchanges, credential issuances, etc.

 #### Key Agreement
-This section is non-normative:
+This section is informative:

 There are multiple ways to establish key agreement in KERI.
 We detail common considerations and techniques:
-* If the 'k' field references a Ed25519 key, then key agreement MAY be established using the corresponding x25519 key for Diffie-Helman key exchange.
+* If the 'k' field references a Ed25519 key, then key agreement may be established using the corresponding x25519 key for Diffie-Helman key exchange.
 * If the key is an ECDSA or other NIST algorithms key then it will be the same key for signatures and encryption and can be used for key agreement.

 * *BADA-RUN for key agreement:* Normally in KERI we would use [[ref: BADA-RUN]], similar to how we specify endpoints, [[ref: host]] migration info, etc. This would allow the controller to specify any Key Agreement key, without unnecessarily adding KERI events to their [[ref: KEL]].